Categories

 The Cities and Knights expansion pack makes the game more involved and adds an additional level of strategy, making each time we play the game unique from previous times.

-(This one earns bonus points as a lightweight camping board game since the board itself breaks into multiple pieces and we can store the entire game in a ziplock bag).
+(This one earns bonus points as a lightweight and compact camping board game since the board itself breaks into multiple pieces.
+The entire game fits in a ziplock bag which is less bulky to store, instead of making room to store the box that it comes in).

 catan cities and knights board game for camping with teens

-Note that you can’t play the game with just this expansion pack – if you’d like to use the Cities and Knights expansion, you’ll also need to have the original Settlers of Catan game.
+Note: You can’t play the board game with just this expansion pack – if you’d like to use the Cities and Knights Expansion, you’ll also need to own the original Settlers of Catan game.

 Monopoly – a few hours

-A classic board game that has fewer variables than Catan so it is more predictable for all 5 of us to play and easier to understand for Ian at age 9.
+Monopoly is a classic board game that has fewer variables than Settlers of Catan, so it is more predictable for all 5 of us to play.
+It is also an easier game for younger kids, like our 9-year-old son, Ian.

 monopoly cheaters addition - a camping board game favorite